HL7/cql-ig/input/pages/using-cql.md

 #### String-based Membership Testing
 {: #string-based-membership-testing}

-Although CQL allows the use of strings as input to membership testing in value sets, this capability **SHALL NOT** be used with FHIR-based models as it can lead to incorrect matching if the code system is not considered.
+Although CQL allows the use of strings as input to membership testing in value sets, this capability should not be used with FHIR-based models as it can lead to incorrect matching if the code system is not considered.

 **Conformance Requirement 2.10 (String-based Membership Testing):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-10)
 {: #conformance-requirement-2-10}